-With ads for Quip lining subway cars and new direct-to-consumer brands like Burst and Goby popping up like cavities after Halloween, there seem to be more options for getting a powerful at-home teeth cleaning than ever before.
-For the most part, though, the dentists we spoke with still recommend classics, like Philips Sonicare and Oral-B, because of the years of scientific research behind them.
+With new direct-to-consumer brands like Burst and Goby popping up like cavities after Halloween, there seem to be more options for getting a powerful at-home teeth cleaning than ever before.
+For the most part, though, the dentists we spoke with still recommend classics like Philips Sonicare and Oral-B because of the years of scientific research behind them.
 That’s not to say the shiny new toothbrush you bought from an Instagram ad won’t clean your teeth.
 In fact, dentist Jonathan Levine pointed out that in one independent study, all types of powered toothbrushes outperformed manual ones in reducing plaque and gingivitis.
 Plus, dentist Marc Schlenoff, vice-president of clinical development at the new dental office Tend, recommends electric toothbrushes because they “greatly reduce and can even eliminate the need for manual dexterity and limit the amount of force put onto the teeth and gums, therefore reducing the risk of gum recession and wear-away of tooth structure.”

 Best rotating, oscillating electric toothbrushes

 This basic, rechargeable model offers the three main features dentists recommend: soft bristles, a pressure sensor, and a timer.
 “Hard-bristled toothbrushes are wonderful if you’re going to clean the grout from your bathroom tile, but they’re not for use in the mouth,” says Messina, who explains that harder bristles can damage gums and enamel.
 Brushing too hard can do the same, which is why dentist Inna Chern likes brushes with pressure sensors that beep or stop moving when you’re being too aggressive to “eliminate the possibility of overzealous brushing.”
 Finally, the two-minute timer, which vibrates every 30 seconds when it’s time to move to the next quadrant of your mouth, ensures you brush for enough time.